Attendance

 Authorised Absence - where the school approves pupil absence.

-Under the provisions of the Education Act 1993 only the school and not the Parent(s)/Carer(s) can authorise absence.
+However, please note that under the provisions of the Education Act 1993, only the school can authorise an absence.

 Lateness

-Anyone arriving after 9.00am will be given a late mark.
-Registers close in the office at 9.30am, anyone arriving after this time will be marked at unauthorised unless a medical reason is provided.
+Anyone arriving after 8:45am will receive a late mark.
+As registers close at 9:00am, any child arriving after this time will be marked as unauthorised unless a valid medical reason is provided.

 Family Holidays during term time